Petty officer first class: Canada

 Petty officer, 1st class, PO1, is a Naval non-commissioned member rank of the Canadian Forces.
 It is senior to the rank of petty officer 2nd-class and its equivalents, and junior to chief petty officer 2nd-class and its equivalents.
 Its Army and Air Force equivalent is warrant officer (WO).

 The French form of the rank is maître de 1re classe.

 The rank insignia of the PO1 is a crown worn on both forearms of the Service Dress tunic, and on slip-ons on both shoulders of other uniforms.
 PO1s are generally initially addressed as "Petty Officer Bloggins" or "PO Bloggins", and thereafter as "PO", although in correspondence the full rank or abbreviation is used before the member's name.
 The full appellation "Petty Officer 1st-Class" or "PO1" in speech is generally used only when the "first-class" distinction be made, such as to distinguish between members with similar names but differing ranks, or on promotion parades.

 United States

-It is the sixth enlisted rate or enlisted rank E-6 in the United States Navy and the U.S. Coast Guard, ranking just above petty officer second class and directly below chief petty officer.
+It is the sixth enlisted rate or enlisted rank (E-6) in the United States Navy and the U.S. Coast Guard, ranking just above petty officer second class and directly below chief petty officer.
 It is designated as non-commissioned officer, as are all petty officer ratings.
 It is equivalent to the rank of staff sergeant in the Army and Marine Corps, and technical sergeant in the Air Force.

-They are all ranked E-6, which refers to the enlisted numbering system associated with pay grades.

-Overview

-In the United States Navy, each rating is officially abbreviated, such as ET for Electronics Technician, STS for Sonar Technician Submarines, or FT for Fire Control Technician.
-It is common practice to refer to the Petty Officer by this shorthand in all but the most formal correspondence (such as printing and inscription on awards).
-Often, the Petty Officer is just referred to by the shorthand designation, without using the surname.
-Thus ET1 Jones would just be called "ET1".
-A First Class Petty Officer may be generically referred to as PO1 when the sailor's rating is not known, although some prefer to be called simply "Petty Officer (last name)".
-To address a Petty Officer, one would say, "Petty Officer Smith", "Smith", or "Sailor" (the latter two forms being acceptable for use by those equal or greater in rank than the Petty Officer).
-It is uncommon to address a Petty Officer as simply, "Petty Officer" the way one might address an NCO in the Army as "Sergeant".
-Also acceptable, but archaic, would be to address a Petty Officer or Chief Petty Officer of any grade as "Mister Smith" or "Ms. Smith".
-The use of "Ms." or "Mister" is commonly only in reference to junior commissioned officers or warrant officers.

-Similar to Petty Officer Second Class and Third Class, advancement to Petty Officer First Class is contingent upon the following conditions:
+Job description